istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 average and tail latencies.
 The actual tail latency depends on the traffic pattern.

 Inside the mesh, a request traverses the client-side proxy and then the server-side proxy.
-This two proxies on the data path add about `10ms` to the 99th percentile latency at `1k rps`.
+This two proxies on the data path add about 10ms to the 99th percentile latency at 1000 requests per second.
-The server-side proxy alone adds `6ms` to the 99th percentile latency.
+The server-side proxy alone adds 6ms to the 99th percentile latency.

 ### Latency for Istio {{< istio_release_name >}}

-The default configuration of Istio 1.1 adds `10 ms` to the 99th percentile latency of the data plane over the baseline.
+The default configuration of Istio 1.1 adds 10ms to the 99th percentile latency of the data plane over the baseline.
-We obtained these results using the [Istio benchmarks](https://github.com/istio/tools/tree/master/perf/benchmark) for the `http/1.1` protocol, with a `1 kB` payload at `1000 rps` using 16 client connections, 2 proxy workers and `mTLS` enabled.
+We obtained these results using the [Istio benchmarks](https://github.com/istio/tools/tree/master/perf/benchmark) for the `http/1.1` protocol, with a 1 kB payload at 1000 requests per second using 16 client connections, 2 proxy workers and mutual TLS enabled.

 In upcoming Istio releases we are moving `istio-policy` and `istio-telemetry` functionality into the proxy as `MixerV2`.
 This will decrease the amount data flowing through the system, which will in turn reduce the CPU usage and latency.